digidotcom/xbee-micropython/lib/urllib/README.md

 urllib routines.

-This library exists to provide support for Microsoft Azure.
+NOTE: The lib/urllib/parse.py is a stripped down copy of the Python 3 urllib/parse.py library.
+It consists of just the functions/defines/etc that are required to interface with Microsoft Azure.

 Supported platforms
 -------------------